-3.1 Introduction to Backgammon
+3.1 Experiment Setup

 One of research in artificial intelligence is programming a computer that can play board games.
-Board game domains such as Chess and Checkers have been popular since they have finite state spaces with well-defined rules.
-For these games, the state spaces are so so huge that it is usually impossible to search exhaustively the state spaces.
-Artificial intelligence research in game domains has primarily worked on solutions that can play a game comparable to or better than a human player.
-For some games, such as Backgammon [23], Chess (IBM's Deep Blue), Checkers [7], computers achieved the goal.
-While for other games, such as GO [3], currently computers are playing at the advanced novice level.
+Board game domains such as Chess [5], Check [4], GO [3], and Backgammon [17] have been popular since they have finite state spaces with well-defined rules.
+Since it is usually impossible to search exhaustively the state space, artificial intelligence research in game domains has primarily worked on solutions that can play a game comparable to or better than a human player.